 STAR SHIELD was initiated (6 lb/bbl) in the active system 500 feet above the depleted Mission Canyon on the second well on the pad.
-Hourly treatments were initiated while drilling the depleted Mission Canyon and STAR SHIELD concentration increased to 8 lb/bbl throughout the interval with no losses to the formation.
+Hourly treatments were initiated while drilling the depleted Mission Canyon and STAR SHIELD concentration was increased to 8 lb/bbl throughout the interval with no losses to the formation.
 CBL logs indicated sufficient cement across the Dakota Sands satisfying the state’s requirements.

 STAR SHIELD was adopted on the next two wells with same positive results.